BrandonSmurlo/BrandonSmurlo_website/collegeboard_vids.md

     <h2>Key Commands and Definitions</h2>
     <ul>
+        <li><strong>curl:</strong> A command-line tool used to send and receive data from URLs, often used to test APIs and download files.</li>
         <li><strong>docker-compose.yml:</strong> A file that defines and configures multiple Docker containers to work together.</li>
         <li><strong>docker ps:</strong> Displays a list of running Docker containers.</li>
         <li><strong>sudo:</strong> A command that allows a user to execute tasks with administrator privileges.</li>